GSA/digitalgov.gov/content/posts/2014-05-29-arlington-national-cemeterys-updated-app-brings-you-closer-to-nations-fallen-veterans.md

   - Thursday Mobile Products
 ---

-[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-448-ANC-Explorer-v2.jpg" alt="Home screen of ANC Explorer app showing guard at Tomb of the Unknown Soldier." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-448-ANC-Explorer-v2.jpg)While many of us were planning for barbecues or heading to lakes and beaches on the eve of Memorial Day Weekend,  the digital team at [**Arlington National Cemetery**](http://www.arlingtoncemetery.mil/Default.aspx) was busy doing what they do best:  honoring the sacrifices of America&#8217;s veterans with the launch of an upgraded mobile app that helps the public to engage with the history of this sacred site and the fallen who rest there.
+[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-448-ANC-Explorer-v2.jpg" alt="Home screen of ANC Explorer app showing guard at Tomb of the Unknown Soldier." >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-448-ANC-Explorer-v2.jpg)While many of us were planning for barbecues or heading to lakes and beaches on the eve of Memorial Day Weekend,  the digital team at [**Arlington National Cemetery**](http://www.arlingtoncemetery.mil/Default.aspx) was busy doing what they do best:  honoring the sacrifices of America&#8217;s veterans with the launch of an upgraded mobile app that helps the public to engage with the history of this sacred site and the fallen who rest there.

 Released in time to mark the [Cemetery&#8217;s 150 years of military burials](http://www.arlingtoncemetery.mil/History/Default.aspx), the **ANC Explorer 2.0** for [iOS](https://itunes.apple.com/us/app/anc-explorer/id562937243?mt=8) and [Android](https://play.google.com/store/apps/details?id=mil.anc.mobile.android.ext) makes it much easier for users to navigate the Cemetery, plan a visit (or take a virtual one),  search for burial records and find a specific grave site or monument.
 Mini-bios for some notable graves — including those of murdered civil rights activist Medgar Evers and nurse Juliet Opie Hopkins, the &#8220;Florence Nightingale of the South&#8221; — provide a more personal and enriching experience.